 Physiotherapists are focused on maintaining health, strength building, prevention of disease and rehabilitation through movement and exercise.
 Our program offers an innovative problem-based learning model of physiotherapy education to prepare entry level physiotherapists for their roles and responsibilities at first contact practitioners.
 Physiotherapists transcends across a number of areas including orthopaedics, musculoskeletal practice, chronic disease and disability, paediatrics, women’s / men’s health and private / sports practice.

 Our Medical Program is known for its accelerated pathway towards practicing as a doctor in Australia and New Zealand.
-The program is comprised of two sequential degrees: The Bachelor of Medicine (2 years 8 months duration) followed immediately by the Doctor of Medicine (2 years duration) allowing students to graduate in 4 years and 8 months as a qualified doctor.
+The program is comprised of two sequential degrees: The Bachelor of Medical Studies (2 years 8 months duration) followed immediately by the Doctor of Medicine (2 years duration)* allowing students to graduate in 4 years and 8 months as a qualified doctor.
 Bond is one of only a few universities in Australia offering medicine as a program commencing at the undergraduate level.
 Our medical program is built on the principles of evidence-based practice now embraced by practitioners worldwide.
 It follows a holistic learning strategy with extensive clinical experience and patient contact integrated from early on in the program.

 The Medical Program comprises of: